Kodachrome (film): Plot

-Ben's manager Larry persuades Matt to go by arranging a meeting between Matt and the Spare Sevens, a band he has been trying to sign.
-Matt, Ben and Zooey start the journey, and Ben insists on taking back roads so he can take photos and enjoy the scenery.
+Ben's manager Larry persuades Matt to make the trip by arranging a meeting between Matt and the Spare Sevens, a band he has been trying to sign.
+Matt, Ben and Zooey start the journey, and Ben insists on taking backroads so he can take photos and enjoy the scenery.
 In Ohio, the group visits Ben's brother Dean and Dean's wife Sarah, who were Matt's surrogate parents following his mother's death.
 Zooey and Matt bond over Matt's old music collection, and later a drunk Matt leans in to kiss her, but falls off the bed.
 He sleeps on the floor, and they share stories of their failed marriages.
 The next morning, Zooey is awakened by Ben, who has fallen in the bathroom and needs help to stand.
 Ben irritates Dean and Sarah at breakfast by mentioning that he and Sarah once had a sexual relationship.
 Sarah explains that it was before she and Dean dated, which does little to assuage Dean's anger.

 In Chicago, Matt makes his pitch to the Spare Sevens, and follows his father's advice not to tell the band how great they are, but to point out what they are doing wrong and why they need Matt to fix it.
 Lead singer Jasper and the other members admire Matt's nerve and begin to agree to the outlines of a deal, but start to mock Ben when he accidentally urinates on himself.
 Though it will probably cost him his job, Matt tells them he does not respect them and leaves the meeting to check on his father.